IlanMetrikin/SQL-projects/README.md

-Hello, here you will find my SQL projrcts.
+Hello, here you will find my SQL projects.